Brexit: What does it mean for UK pensioners living in Europe?

-In later years, it will only uprate pensions if it has a reciprocal arrangement either with the whole of the EU or with each of the individual countries so that their state pensioners living in the UK also receive annual upratings.
+The UK will only continue to uprate pensions if it has an agreement either with the whole of the EU or with the individual countries so that their state pensioners living in the UK also receive annual upratings.

 The Department for Work and Pensions told Reality Check: "Insisting on reciprocal arrangements has been government policy for over 70 years and will continue to be so."

-This is not a problem for people claiming the UK state pension in the Republic of Ireland, Gibraltar and Switzerland, who will benefit from uprating whether or not there is a deal.
-In Switzerland, that is a result of the deal already done with the Swiss.
+This is not a problem for people claiming the UK state pension in the Republic of Ireland, Gibraltar and Switzerland, who will benefit from uprating whether or not there is a deal - because agreements are already in place.

-The UK already has reciprocal arrangements with a number of countries outside the EU, including the USA, Turkey, Jamaica and Israel, which mean that UK state pensions get uprated for people living there.
+The UK already has reciprocal arrangements with a number of countries outside the EU, including the US, Turkey, Jamaica and Israel, which mean that UK state pensions get uprated for people living there.

 There are also places where lots of people claim UK state pensions but do not benefit from uprating such as Australia, Canada, New Zealand and South Africa.